What is the Peripheral Blood Smear test?

 A peripheral blood smear is a diagnostic test used to examine the cells of a person's blood under a microscope.
 The test involves placing a drop of blood on a microscope slide and staining it with special dyes to help visualize the cells.

-A peripheral blood smear test can be used to diagnose a variety of conditions, including anemia, infections, and blood cancers.
-It can also provide information about the size, shape, and number of different types of blood cells, which can be helpful in diagnosing and monitoring certain diseases.
+A peripheral blood smear test can be used to diagnose a variety of conditions, including anaemia, infections, and blood cancers.
+It can also provide information about the size, shape, and number of different types of blood cells, which can help diagnose and monitor certain diseases.

 A healthcare professional will use a lancet or needle to prick the person's finger or heel and collect a small amount of blood.
 The blood is then smeared onto a microscope slide, stained, and examined under a microscope.